needmorecowbell/Hamburglar/README.md

 This will recursively scan for files, then analyzes each file for a variety of findings using regex filters

+## Settings

+    - `whitelistOn`: turns on or off whitelist checking
+    - `maxWorkers`: number of worker threads to run concurrently when reading file stack
+    - `whitelist`: list of files or directories to exclusively scan for (if whitelistOn=True)
+    - `blacklist`: list of files, extensions, or directories to block in scan
+    - `regexList`: dictionary of regex filters with filter type as the key

 ## The Hamburglar can find

 - ipv4 addresses (public and local)